Neill3d/OpenMoBu/README.md

  2) On my machine I have put 32 bits version of MoBu into the 64 bits folders.
 They share the same files except folders bin/win32 and bin/x64.

-3) For supporting older version of MoBu in different projects I'm using these predefines
+3) For supporting older version of MoBu in different projects I'm using these pre-defines

 * OLD_FBEVALUATE_LOCALTIME - MoBu 2010 doesn't support recieving system and local time from the evaluation variable FBEvaluateInfo
 * OLD_FBTIME_SETFRAME - in old SetFrame function (MoBu 2010) you need to specify a bool parameter as an argument